platipus9999/ASSOZ/README.md

 # ASSOZ
-ASSOZ is a grabify link spammer who use proxies to spam
+ASSOZ is an iplogger link spammer who use proxies to spam

 ### Usage